 Each MACS major must meet with his or her advisor and file a Major Progress Review form as soon as possible after starting upper-division classes.

-Students who receive two grades below C- in upper-division core classes, or three grades below C- in any upper-division classes, may be removed from the major.
+Students who receive two grades below C- in upper-division core courses, or three grades below C- in upper division elective CIS classes, will be removed from the major.

 Exceptions or modifications to departmental requirements may be requested via written petition to the CIS Undergraduate Education Committee.
 It is expected that you will have discussed the matter with your advisor.